 If local discomfort is present at, or about, the site of the rod breakage, it is an indication for its removal.
 This will relieve the symptoms.
 Many patients with broken rods and solid fusions continue throughout life with little in the way of disability or discomfort.
 It is very much an individual matter based on assessment of the patient’s complaints.

 Very occasionally, even after a successful outcome and a solid fusion, patients request the rods be removed because they do not wish to have the implants in their bodies.
 Surgeons accept this attitude.

 Will my rods set off a security alarm system in an airport?

-This rarely occurs, and depends upon the sensitivity of the detection system used.
-Your surgeon should provide you with a certificate indicating that you have the rods in your spine.
+This rarely may occur, and depends upon the sensitivity of the detection system used.
+In the past your surgeon would provide you with a certificate indicating that you have the rods in your spine.
 As part of the new health implants record, you will have been provided with the information about what implants were used during surgery.
 This may or may not be accepted at airports as valid information.

 Is removal of the rods a big operation?

 No, it is a simple procedure which requires a hospital stay of about two to three days.
 Post-operative pain is minimal compared to that after the initial operation.
 The rods are removed through the original incision, and in an older patient the opportunity to improve the cosmetic aspects of the scar can be taken.
 It is a relatively minor procedure except when a failure of fusion has to be repaired by further bone grafting and perhaps modification of the instrumentation to gain healing.

 In days past, interrupted sutures, which left stitch marks, were often used to close surgical wounds.
 These days, a continuous stitch is placed beneath the skin.
 The suture material is gradually absorbed and there are no stitches to remove.
 Hence, no stitch marks remain.